New Zealand v England scoreboard

-Auckland, March 22, 2018 (AFP) - - Scoreboard after England's first innings in the first Test against New Zealand in Auckland on Thursday:
+Auckland, March 22, 2018 (AFP) - - Scoreboard at stumps on day one of the first Test between New Zealand and England in Auckland on Thursday:

 England first innings